 Developer: the individual, team, or firm engaged to bring a senior living project from conception to, or through, opening through the provision of development, marketing and/or management services.
-Nationally-recognized senior living developers include Greystone Communities Inc., Life Care Services, Eventus Partners, Greenbrier, Sawgrass Partners, and Plante Moran Living Forward.
+Nationally-recognized senior living developers include Greystone Communities Inc., Life Care Services, Eventus Partners, Greenbrier, Sawgrass Partners, OnePoint Partners and Senior Housing Partners, to name a few.